oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-local-files-db-actions/load-local-files-db-actions.md

     ![See the new table's data.](./images/see-new-table-data.png " ")

-This completes the first data loading lab using a CSV file on your local computer.
+This completes the first data loading lab using two CSV files on your local computer.
 In the next lab, we will load data from object storage public buckets.

 Please *proceed to the next lab*.